Finding My Father

 I found another reference to him on a website for Korean War veterans who had served on the USS Laertes, a repair ship that sailed the Pacific servicing other ships off of Japan and Korea during the war.
 A veteran searching for information about his former shipmates had posted this on the site’s message board:

-Looking for any shipfitters and anyone that went to the Bee-Hive bar on tit mountain in our past drinking days and keep Zanow out of the ship’s brig so he wouldn’t toss any more quarter deck officers over the side or things that we still laugh about now.
+Looking for any shipfitters and anyone that went to the Bee-Hive bar on tit mountain in our past drinking days and kept Zanow out of the ship’s brig so he wouldn’t toss any more quarter deck officers over the side or things that we still laugh about now.

 It sounded like the same guy.
 I replied to the posting stating that I thought that James Zanow was my father, I was searching for him, and asked if this veteran or anyone else had any information about him.
 I never received a reply.
 But from these stories, I at least had something to go on.
 James Zanow had indeed been in the Navy (or the Marines), he likely served on a ship in the Korean War, and he was, at least at times, a hard-drinking, surly dude.